 The Salvation Army was an important part of life at the time and still is today, always there when needed.
 Below is a pictorial record of a Salvation Arm funeral, circa 1930’s.
 It would suggest the person was an important part of the Army life.

 Ramsgate, having a Royal Harbour (the only one in the country) it is perhaps not such a surprise that it developed into a classic seaside resort with wonderful Victorian buildings and crescents.
 Unfortunately the town has been in decline for some time and is often in a state of disrepair making it look a little sad.
 It has a rich maritime history.
-In the early days of the RNLI lifeboats were rowed by their crews, however Ramsgate had the advantage of a Tug being based there, which was able to tow the lifeboat to incidents therefore beating their rivals from Margate, Deal and Walmer etc. This was a fantastic advantage to the crew, what heroes those lifeboat men were and continue to be so today.
+In the early days of the lifeboats, which were rowed by their crews, Ramsgate had the advantage of a Tug being based there, which was able to tow the lifeboat to incidents therefore beating their rivals from Margate, Deal and Walmer etc. This was a fantastic advantage to the crew, what heroes those lifeboat men were and continue to be so today.
 Today’s crews have very different equipment.
 Ramsgate’s current vessel is the Trent Class 14-02 Esme Anderson built 1994

 The picture above shows Ramsgate Harbour and the South East and Chatham Railway Terminus turntable where the locomotives were turned.
 The Station was eventually abandoned, I understand because of accidents in the Dumpton Tunnel, not to mention the danger of locomotives not stopping and crashing the buffers onto the promenade.
 The Station became Merry England Amusement Hall/Park much enjoyed by the Author in the fifties.
 The picture below taken in the Spring of 2012 shows a very different picture.
 Sand bar revealed at low water adjacent to the now reopened Sun-Deck Restaurant suggesting a lack of dredging perhaps.
 The Royal Pavilion is empty and on the way to being derelict and the old station/amusement site has been a failed building site for a decade and supports the Great Wall of Ramsgate.
 Nobody is on the sands.
 Ramsgate where has it all gone wrong?

 July 2013 and a glorious summer’s day and things are not much improved.
 In previous times the sands would have been full and there would have been many and varied attractions from East to West Cliffs, for the visitors to enjoy but they are few today.
 Two Bandstands, (Freddie Hargreaves Band on the West Cliff) Coronation Ballroom, Model Village, Swimming Pool to name but a few.
-One classic seaside attraction was boat trips and Thanet was a leader in this area for generations.
+One classic seaside attraction was day/evening boat trips and Thanet was a leader in this area for generations.
 The Paddle Steamer Royal Sovereign shown entering the harbour was an early example of such a vessel.
 She was built 1893 by Fairfield Shipbuilding & Engineering for the London & East Coast Express Steamship Services.

 There were two subsequent vessels to carry that name.
 Both were built by William Denny of Dumbarton the first for the New Medway Steam Packet Company, but before the first of these was launched the General Steam Navigation Company (GSNC) had acquired the business.
 At present I do not hold a picture of this vessel that I can legally publish here.
 July 2013 and a different era and the beautifully restored Belgium Ketch B72 Jacqueline-Denise enters the harbour as did the P.S.
 Royal Sovereign in a previous century.